-Oregonians who did not have access to cost-effective and affordable health care could sue the state, Howell said.
+Oregonians who do not have access to cost-effective and affordable health care could sue the state, Howell said.
 "Reading the bill as it is, it just raises some interesting questions.
-I don't see how can create a right without a remedy," he said.
+I don't see how the state can create a right without a remedy," he said.

 In a Feb.
 5 letter to lawmakers, the nonpartisan League of Women Voters wrote that universal health care needs to be orchestrated at the national level; otherwise, Oregon would be responsible for all of the cost.